🔧Using SEDA in a Contract

 Step 3: Post a Data Request

 Once your data request is defined, it needs to be sent to the SEDA network for processing.
-This is done using the postDataRequest function from the SedaProver contract, which handles the interaction between your contract and the SEDA network.
-This function submits the request and returns a unique data request ID (dataRequestId), which will be used later to fetch the results.
+This is done using the postRequest function from the Core Contract, which handles the interaction between your contract and the SEDA network.
+This function submits the request and returns a unique data request ID (requestId), which will be used later to fetch the results.

 In the PriceFeed example, steps 2 (defining the data request) and 3 (posting the data request) are combined into a single function called transmit().
 This method simplifies the process by defining the request inputs and immediately submitting the request to the network: